proxy-di/proxydi-react/README.md

 ## Configuring container

-In your main application file (e.g., `index.tsx`) wrap your components by [ProxyDiProvider](https://proxy-di.github.io/proxydi-react/functions/ProxyDiProvider.html) to give them access to dependencies in ProxyDiContainer
+In your main application file (e.g., `index.tsx`) wrap your components by [< ProxyDiProvider />](https://proxy-di.github.io/proxydi-react/functions/ProxyDiProvider.html) to give them access to dependencies in ProxyDiContainer

 ```tsx
 import React from 'react';